stilljake/openvpn-azure-ad-auth/README.md

 To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the code xxxxxxxxx to authenticate.
 $
 ```
+Alternatively, you can grant permissions for the entire Azure AD via the application's settings page in the Azure admin portal.

 Token Caching
 -------------